wcj365/UMBC-Data-Science-Capstone/Assignment_01_Prerequisites.md

-# Assignment 01 - Preparation
+# Assignment 01 - Prerequisites

 - Please use your **personal email** (not UMBC student email) to create a GitHub account.
   - You should use your existing GitHub account if you already have one associated with your personal email.